xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 and national justice.
 The emergence of popular sovereignty and the Constitution divided them, subjecting political power to the control of counter-powers and caused the sovereign people to become more absolute and theoretical.
-[Integrating them more into political life would cause the foul smell of tyranny to spread, such as during the emergence of Napoleon and when he was crowned as Emperor.]{.ul}
+Integrating them more into political life would cause the foul smell of tyranny to spread, such as during the emergence of Napoleon and when he was crowned as Emperor.

 -.-